Tronginx/CSE5914/README.md

 # CSE5914
 Repo for CSE5914 team project

+## Current new features:
+- Fix the 'Upload' bug: Click the 'Upload' now and it only shows the current result
+- Draw the detailed objects on graph

 ## Current problems:
-- The coordinates within the json file doesn't seem to be the exact coordinate on graph
+- 'Check history' bug: Multiple history result

-## Possible new features
+## Possible new features:
 - Add 'clear records' inside elasticsearch